 We understand that the launch has been a huge success.

 'A Discerning Community Without the Crap'

 The work in a bit more detail, if you’re interested

 We undertook insight research to understand what various consumer segments thought of Battersea Power Station and of riverside developments.

 The power station was either considered to be iconic or forgotten about.
 Riverside developments were considered to be monied but styleless.
 There was a desire for a more cultured, stylish, discerning riverside development.

-For those that considered the power station to be iconic, and for others, once told of it’s significance, it was thought that the Battersea Power Station could provide that more cultured, stylish riverside development. although there was some doubt that a property developed could ‘pull it off’ as they were considered to be money orientated rather than culturally orientated.
+For those that considered the power station to be iconic, and for others, once told of it’s significance, it was thought that the Battersea Power Station could provide that more cultured, stylish riverside development.
+However, there was some doubt that a property developer could ‘pull it off’ as they were considered to be money orientated rather than culturally orientated.

 Based on this stage, some propositions were developed.